jackbartlett20/MCContrails/README.md

 Plume dynamics currently follow [Kärcher et al. (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JD023491).
 It can be amended in the `Environment` class as desired.

-The droplet growth equation follows Pruppacher and Klett / Seinfeld and Pandis.
+The droplet growth equation follows Pruppacher and Klett equation (12-28) and Seinfeld and Pandis equation (17.53).

 Freezing and ice crystal growth is adapted from [Kärcher et al. (2015)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JD023491).

 Coagulation uses the Fuchs interpolation formula for Brownian coagulation as described in Seinfeld and Pandis Table 13.1.

+Liquid water and ice densities are updated with temperature and pressure following [IAPWS R6-95(2018)](https://iapws.org/documents/release/IAPWS-95) and [IAPWS R10-06(2009)](https://iapws.org/documents/release/Ice-2009) using the C++ headers published by [calculisto](https://github.com/calculisto/iapws) as of 28th March 2025.

 ## Notes